 Harry, an artist and philanthropist, and his sister, a poet and entrepreneur, enjoyed a life full of aesthetic and philosophic pursuits, with Annie May (Nan) hosting the first children’s radio program on the ABC.

 The location of McClelland Gallery was originally known as ‘Studio Park’ and is the site of Harry’s painting studio.
 Annie May bequeathed this land and the holdings of her Estate to honour her brother’s memory by establishing the Harry McClelland Art Gallery and Cultural Hall.
-The Gallery opened in 1971 and is known today as the McClelland Sculpture Park+Gallery.
+The gallery opened in 1971 and features the first bespoke modernist gallery designed by architects Munro and Sargent to be built in regional Victoria.
+It is known today as the McClelland Sculpture Park + Gallery.

-Today McClelland’s unique outdoor sculpture collection showcases over 100 works by prominent Australian sculptors such as Inge King, Lenton Parr, Clement Meadmore, and Norma Redpath along with recent acquisitions including Rick Amor, Lisa Roet and Ken Unsworth.
-In addition, three indoor gallery spaces accommodate changing Exhibitions and collection displays of works on paper, photography, painting and sculpture.
-McClelland continues to be committed to the development of sculpture in Australia and is the home of the biennial McClelland Sculpture Survey and Award for contemporary outdoor sculpture.
+Today McClelland’s unique outdoor sculpture collection showcases over 100 works by prominent Australian sculptors such as Inge King, Lenton Parr, Clement Meadmore, George Baldessin, Robert Owen and Norma Redpath along with recent acquisitions including Rick Amor, Lisa Roet and Ken Unsworth.
+In addition, three indoor gallery spaces accommodate changing exhibitions and collection displays of works on paper, photography, painting and sculpture.